 Safe drinking water is essential in any household.
-Tap water doesn’t cut it, which is why Waterdrop created their award-winning filter systems.
+Tap water doesn’t cut it, which is why Waterdrop Filters created their award-winning filter systems.
 With their under sink water filtration, you can make your tap water safe for drinking and cooking easily.
 However, there are multiple Waterdrop filters to choose from, so which one is best?
 In this review, we’ll compare the Waterdrop G2 vs G3 filtration systems.

 We’ll see which one purifies your water the best and provides the most value.

-Waterdrop Reverse Osmosis
+Waterdrop Filters Reverse Osmosis Technology

 RO membranes remove 99% of all contaminants.
 In fact, both the G2 and G3 remove over 1,000 toxins, ranging from chlorine and fluoride to lead and arsenic.
 You can enjoy purified, smooth-tasting water that’s more alkaline thanks to this type of filtration as well.

 While both the Waterdrop G2 and G3 have reverse osmosis membranes, the G3 has 7 stages of filtration while the G2 only has 5 stages.
 We explore more of these differences in the next two sections.

 The Waterdrop G3 is the newest RO under sink filter from the brand.
 This version has upgraded composite filters but keeps the same tankless design, flow rate, and drain ratio.
 This is because both the G2 and G3 are based on the same Waterdrop guarantee: purified water with fast delivery in a lightweight, compact design that doesn’t waste water or have issues with recontamination.

 The G3 has a major difference from the Waterdrop G2 filter.
 With a 7-Stage Deep Filtration Process, multiple composite and carbon block filters purify the taste and odor from your water before it passes through the cleaning RO membrane.